-All Categories: DOS is expected to provide their prediction for all categories in the February 2015 Visa Bulletin.
-You can follow us at Facebook or Twitter to get notified about the February 2015 Visa Bulletin.
-You can also sign up for automatic email notification in the Locate Hidden Visa Bulletin tool page.
+Tip: You can follow us at Facebook or Twitter to get notified about new blog posts.
+You can also sign up for automatic email notification for latest visa bulletin in the Locate Hidden Visa Bulletin tool page.

 Quick Note For All Categories:

 When dates move forward, it takes time for USCIS to process all application and then request a visa number from DOS.
 Hence there could be a big delay (4-8 months) from the time USCIS receives application to when DOS can estimate actual demand.

 Also when applicants upgrade or downgrade application, they are counted twice.
 There is currently no way for DOS to identify these duplicates.
 Hence identifying the real demand can be very hard and may result in visas been wasted at the end of fiscal year.

 - Immigration News (updated every 15 minutes): http://www.mygcvisa.com/news/

 Please click here for latest immigration news or see the right side menu for the latest analysis, news stories and other useful FAQ or USCIS links -->